 There are several metrics that a business relies on to measure its performance.

 One of the most important ones is Customer Acquisition Cost (CAC), which informs a business about the tools and resources it spends on acquiring new customers.
-With the help of this metric, a company can determine the effectiveness of its marketing and sales efforts.
+This metric helps a company determine the effectiveness of its marketing and sales efforts.

 Managing the CAC is extremely important to ensure optimum balance of resources, improve customer acquisition strategies and increase revenue.
 This guide provides the difference-making information to help you achieve these objectives quickly and easily.